santiagobenoit/meta-net/README.md

-# meta-net
+# MetaNet
-A meta learning implementation for Hopfield networks.
+A meta learning implementation for spiking neural networks (SNNs).